The graph minor relation satisfies the twin alternative conjecture

 \section{Abstract}

 In 2006 Bonato and Tardif posed the Tree Alternative Conjecture (TAC): the equivalence class of a tree under the embeddability relation is, up to isomorphism, either trivial or infinite.
-In 2022 LaFlamme, et al. provided a rigorous exposition of a conter-example to TAC developed by Tetano in his 2008 PhD thesis.
-Also in 2022, the present author provided a positive answer to TAC for the topological minor relation.
+In 2022 Abdi, et al. provided a rigorous exposition of a counter-example to TAC developed by Tetano in his 2008 PhD thesis and in 2023 the present author provided a positive answer to TAC for the topological minor relation.
 Along with embeddability and the topological minor, the graph minor relation completes the triad of the most widely studied graph relations.
-In this paper we provide a positive answer to TAC for the the graph minor.
+By means of exploiting some basic set theoretic notions, in this paper we provide a positive answer to TAC for the graph minor relation.